Arts and culture in figures

 Representative bodies

-There are more approximately 14,000 registered architects in the Netherlands.
+There are more then 14,000 registered architects in the Netherlands.
 Three quarters are architects, 13% are interior architects, 6% are urbanists and 5% are landscape or garden architects.
+(Architectenregister, 2024)

 Source: Architects Registration Bureau (Architectenregister)